-Russia’s recent aggressiveness has caused some to ask if it could have a role in end-time prophecy.
-Could Vladimir Putin be the “beast” of Revelation?
+Russia’s aggression has caused some to ask if it could have an end-time prophetic role.
+Is Vladimir Putin the prophetic beast?
+Will the beast come from Russia?

 Many people are vaguely familiar with the mysterious “beast” found in the book of Revelation.
 The beast is described in Revelation 13:1: “And I saw a beast rising up out of the sea, having seven heads and ten horns, and on his horns ten crowns, and on his heads a blasphemous name.”